wurstscript/WurstScript/manual.md

 ### The special Wurst package

-By default, every package imports a package named Wurst which is defined in the standard library.
+By default, every package imports a package named Wurst.wurst which is defined in the standard library.
 This package exports some packages which are used very often.

 If you do not want this standard import you can disable it by importing a package NoWurst.
 This directive is mainly used to